 At this time, there was still a single Department of Engineering but this curricular change rather naturally led to further individual recognition of the ECE faculty and the ME faculty as distinct units in their curricular responsibilities.
-Further, an engineering major committee, with membership representing both the ECE and the ME faculty constituents, was named to formulate and oversee the "new" B.S.E. program, which was now freed of its prior electrical option and mechanical option structure.
+Further, an engineering major committee, with membership representing both the ECE and the ME faculty constituents, was named to formulate and oversee the "new" B.S.E. program, which was now freed of its prior option structure.
 There was concern that, compared to the ECE and ME programs, the Engineering major would become a weakest-link path to an engineering degree and jeopardize the reputation of the whole engineering program.

 By the conclusion of 2002-03, the transition had been largely completed and the general structure for the "new" Engineering major had been formulated.
 Under these conditions, B.S.E. students are required before the beginning of the junior year: (1) to develop for approval their individualized program plan, and (2) to select one of several course "stems," which provides a sequence of related courses to an employable-skill level (a senior-level engineering course with a design and/or laboratory experience).
-While this information about the structure and requirements of the program is complete in the University's catalog, there is also a multi-page set of worksheets to aid the student and program coordinator in developing and approving the curricular plan for each individual student to insure that the student's program interests and the ABET accreditation requirements are met.
+While this information about the structure and requirements of the program is complete in the University's catalog, there is also a multi-page set of worksheets to aid the student and program coordinator in developing and approving the curricular plan for each individual student.

-With a growing engineering student enrollment and engineering faculty contingent, the Department of Engineering extended its scope to the graduate level in 2003-04 with four masters' degree programs: M.S. in Electrical and Computer Engineering, M.S. in Mechanical Engineering, M.S. in Biomedical Engineering, and Master of Engineering).
-The growing faculty strength and program complexity of the Department of Engineering prompted the proposal to divide the single Department of Engineering into the Department of Electrical and Computer Engineering and the Department of Mechanical Engineering.
+With a growing engineering student enrollment and engineering faculty contingent, the Department of Engineering established its graduate program in 2003-04 with four masters' degree programs (M.S. in Electrical and Computer Engineering, M.S. in Mechanical Engineering, M.S. in Biomedical Engineering, and Master of Engineering).
+This growing strength (and complexity) of the Department of Engineering prompted the proposal to divide the single Department of Engineering into the Department of Electrical and Computer Engineering and the Department of Mechanical Engineering.
 This proposal was approved by the institution, with a separate faculty and chair for each department, and was implemented in fall 2005.
 This organizational change added the word "interdepartmental" to the characterization of the Engineering major.